 The ‘family’ category is a possible source of confusion in settlement data.
 Settlement grants on the basis of family go to individuals who are related to a British citizen or previously-settled British resident (usually as the spouse or child of said citizen or resident).
 People can also qualify for settlement as ‘dependents’, or family members of migrants who are themselves just gaining settlement.
 (When the “principal” migrant in the family qualifies for settlement, that person’s dependent family members are eligible to be granted settlement at the same time.)
 Thus, ‘dependents’ are a grey area for statistical categorisation – they qualify for settlement because of their family relationship with the ‘main applicant’, but that main applicant must have some other basis (such as work with residency or asylum) for settlement.
 Some analyses group dependents with other family settlements; others group dependents with the ‘principal’ settlement applicant.
 In this briefing dependents are usually classified in the same category as the main applicant in their families.

-The highest number of ever recorded settlement grants in the UK was in 2010, at 241,192.
+The highest ever number of recorded settlement grants in the UK since the 1960s was in 2010, at 241,192.
 The number of grants of settlement decreased between 2010 and 2012 after which it temporarily increased in 2013.
-From 2013 to 2015, the number of settlement grants decreased again.
+The number of settlement grants has been declining since.

-As shown in Figure 1, in 2015 there were 89,932 grants of settlement to non-EEA migrants.
-This was the lowest level since 1999, when there were 97,117 settlement grants.
+As shown in Figure 1, in 2016 there were 59,009 grants of settlement to non-EEA migrants.
+This was the lowest level since 1998, when there were 69,789 settlement grants.
 (Note that citizens of countries that joined the EU in 2004 and 2007 were still non-EU citizens before those dates and thus included in settlement grants.)
-The 2015 level was a 14% decrease from 2014 when 104,057 people were granted settled status, and a 63% decrease since the 2010 peak.
+The 2016 level was a 35% decrease from 2015 (when 90,839 people were granted settled status), and a 76% decrease since the 2010 peak.

 The decrease in settlement grants since 2010 is not driven by a single category, however: work, family, and ‘other’ bases for grants of settlement have all declined considerably since that year (except for a smaller, temporary increase of grants of settlement in 2013).